|

 Source: 'The East Anglian Magazine', Vol.19 (Nov.1959-Oct.1960), p.287.

-Leiston Abbey (TM445642) was founded in 1182, but moved slightly inland in 1363.
+Leiston Abbey was founded in 1182, but moved slightly inland in 1363.
 Two tunnels are said to begin at the west end of the neat abbey ruins, the first running for about 4½ miles to Greyfriars at Dunwich (TM478704) where there are scant remains of a 13th century Franciscan friary on the cliff edge).

 Part way (and roughly on a straight line) between Leiston and Framlingham is Saxmundham, where a tunnel was reported leading from the 16th century former Angel Inn (TM386633) to Leiston Abbey, and extending in the opposite direction towards Framlingham.
 The 'East Anglian Daily Times' of November 13th 1987 noted that a 'Mr. P' had found the tunnels to run 26 feet underground, and were big enough to allow the passage of a horse and cart.
 Supposedly, a "large, brick-lined tunnel" was found on this general alignment in the early 1970's when a parking lot was being constructed in Saxmundham.